ZhenjianYang/SoraVoice-Deprecated/README.md

 SoraVoice
 =========

-This projcet is still in progress, its goal is making voice patches for the PC games series *The Legend of Heroes: Sora no Kiseki*
+This projcet is still in progress, its goal is making voice patches for the PC games series *Sora/Zero/Ao no Kiseki*

 **NOTE:** This projcet is licensed under the GPLv3.
 You MUST copy, distribute and/or modify any code or binaries from this projcet under